Shenn299/HEIGVD-amtBootcampApp/README.md

 #### Scripts Postman for testing the API
 You can import postman scripts in Postman for testing the API.
 Postman scripts are available in `./postman/amtBootcampApp.postman_collection.json`

+You can modify the IP_PORT global variable according your environment.
+By default, value is `http://localhost:9090`.

 ## Javadoc
 Javadoc is available in `.\target\site\apidocs\index.html`